ateebhayat/cleaning_servics/README.md

 For major changes, it's recommended to open an issue first to discuss the proposed improvements.
 Your contributions are greatly appreciated and help make this project even better for the community.

-## Support

-If you encounter any issues while setting up or using the project, feel free to reach out.
-You can:

-- Open a GitHub issue to report bugs or request new features.
-- Email us at **support@projectemail.com** for technical assistance.
-- Refer to the [official documentation](https://vitejs.dev/) for Vite-related queries.

-We’re here to help you succeed with this project!

 ## Conclusion

 That's it!
 You have successfully set up our React Vite project on your local machine.
 Whether you're building something simple or a full-scale production app, this project provides a solid foundation.
 If you encounter any issues or have any questions, don't hesitate to reach out to us for assistance.